HSanny/Courses/README.md

    that the current leader has failed and propose itself to be a new leader.

 3. **Leader Re-election**: **the server with lower index number possesses the priority**.
 If a server with lower index received a leader proposal from higher-index server, it will reject this leader proposal.
 Otherwise, it will accept that proposal.

 4. **All Clear Checking**: master will send message to ask all replicas and clients about whether they are clear about all they should know.
 That is, did they receive corresponding decision for all they have proposed.
 Note that some replicas may crash and the ultimate allClear check in master side will ignore those replicas that it believes to be dead.

+5. **Crash instruction**: kill a server and then re-elect a new leader if that server carries current leader.

+    Leader creates heartbeat thread that sends timed heartbeat to every other replica Replica holds global variable for lastHeartbeatReceived
+    Replica creates thread for counting timeout
+    On receipt of a heartbeat message, Replica updates lastHeartbeatReceived with currentTime(or attached time?)
+    What happens when counter reaches timeout?
+        Interrupt replica
+        End counter
+        replica enters leader election
+        *if receive message not related to election: cache message in queue

+6. Specific Idea for Leader Election:
+        Use Heartbeats for detecting failure.
+        Non-leader servers use the Bully algorithm

+    After election-New Leader (when you receive all leader_proposal_acks): start leader thread
+        execute all proposals which have not been decided execute all queued messages

+    After election-Other Replicas